ices-tools-prod/icesVocab/cran-comments.md

 Package was archived on CRAN

-Non-FOSS package license (file LICENSE)

 Possibly mis-spelled words in DESCRIPTION:
   RECO (8:40)

 ## Notes

-previous version had an example which access the internet and was not fixed in time, so package was archived, this has been set to dont run.
+Previous version had an example which errored this has been amended to fail gracefully.  other examples set to donttest to save time in building and checking.

 ## Reverse dependencies